Post Deployment

 This command verifies that the UCT-C controller deployment exists and is running.

-2. Verify the TAP DaemonSet Status:
+2. Check the TAP DaemonSet Status:

 kubectl get daemonset -n <namespace>